-3.7 Road Type Distribution
+4.7 Road Type Distribution

-The fraction of vehicle miles traveled (VMT) by road type varies from area to area and can have a significant effect on overall emissions from on-road mobile sources.
-EPA expects states to develop and use their own specific estimates of VMT by roadtype.
-The VMT fractions by road type used in inventory modeling for SIPs and regional conformity analyses should be consistent with the most recent information used for transportation planning.
+The fraction VMT by road type varies from area to area and can have a significant effect on overall emissions from on-road mobile sources.
+EPA expects states to develop and use their own specific estimates of VMT by road type.
+For each source type, the Road Type Distribution table stores the distribution of VMT by road type (e.g., the fraction of passenger car VMT on each of the road types).